Busuanga, Palawan: The municipal site controversy

-Relocation of the municipal site: The MITRA Bill
+Relocation of the municipal site via the MITRA Bill

 About the tenure of the late Mayor Antero Hachero between 1968 and 1971, the then representative of Palawan, Ramon V. Mitra Jr. was fighting another bill in the session of Congress; this time it provided for the proper relocation and immediate transfer of the municipal site, from New Busuanga to Salvacion.

 The bill was approved for various justifiable and sound reasons, among them, Salvacion possessed a relatively more suitable and strategic location geographically and more economically developed community, making in the most suited political center for public service and the strategic seat of the municipal government.

 For some nebulous reasons, however, the bill had a hard and jolty time getting its way into the local government.
 Due to an admixture of conflicting personal and political interest and motives waged from all directions at once, the bill remained unexecuted in the local administration concerned.

 Consequently, the barrio council of Salvacion in collaboration filed a case of "Mandamus" with some municipal councilors against the involved municipal officials.
 But while serving in the middle of his tenure, the incumbent mayor, Antero Hachero, died, and the mandamus case hung like the word of Damocles upon the would-be successor.
 Eventually when laureano Custodio won in the 1972 local election, the same fell hair to the mandamus.

 This time it was the municipal council who sought the power of the court (CFI) to issue an order for the execution of the municipality's transfer to Salvacion against the indifference of the officials concerned.
 A little "cold war" almost sprung to the surface between the people of Salvacion and New Busuanga.

 The final seat of the municipal government

 On September 2, 1974, with some constabulary men acting as peacekeepers and mediators between the people of New Busuanga and Salvacion, the municipality was finally transferred and laid to its ultimate site.
 This historic transfer of the municipal site was characterized by clashing sentiments and convictions by the people and their leaders, both from personal and political motives and interest that made no little significance to the history of Busuanga.

 Thus ended the conflict between the two locality-after almost two decades.

-These are the barrios found, in chronological order:
+These are the barrios founded in chronological order: